 Wedding venues licensed for civil ceremonies are the most popular.

-If you want a ceremony in Yorkshire - West that's legally binding without getting married in a church, and you’re getting married in England or Wales, then a civil ceremony is the best match for you.
+If you want a legally-binding wedding ceremony in West Yorkshire with no religious affiliation, and you’re getting married in England or Wales, then a civil ceremony is the best match for you.
 You can either get married in a register office, or you can have a civil ceremony at an approved wedding venue.
 To be an approved civil ceremony venue, wedding venues need to apply for a civil ceremony license.

-If your dream wedding venue isn't licensed for civil ceremonies, there's other options in Yorkshire - West.
+So many wedding venues in West Yorkshire have a civil ceremony license, but just double check they do before booking them.
+If they don't you will have to find another way of getting a legally-binding marriage.
 The alternative is marrying in a humanist or spiritual ceremony, which will allow you to marry in any venue (or in an unlicensed part of an otherwise licensed venue, such as a garden or private beach), but will need to be followed by a legal civil ceremony in a register office at another date.

-It’s not just mansion houses or castles that can be approved wedding venues - approved premises can include everything from hotels and restaurants to zoos, aquariums, treehouses and caves!
+Not just traditional wedding venues have civil ceremony licenses.
+Some more unique venues including safari parks, tree houses and beach venues have this license.
 If they’re on our civil ceremony venue list, then you can legally marry there.
 However, don’t assume that more traditional venues always have a civil ceremony license.
 Some you can only have your wedding reception at but you will have to check with the wedding venue itself.
-Take a look at our range of civil ceremony licensed venues in Yorkshire - West.
+Take a look at our range of civil ceremony licensed venues in West Yorkshire.

-If a wedding venue in Yorkshire - West wants a civil ceremony license, it must be assessed before hand.
-This is done by the council, who determine whether it's suitable.
+Every venue in West Yorkshire is assessed and researched before they are approved for civil ceremonies.
+This is done by the local council in which the venue is based.
 This includes whether or not they’re in a safe and reasonable state for members of the public, and if they meet fire safety regulations.
 The venue must also be regularly available to the public for the purpose of conducting marriage ceremonies.
 This is why private homes can’t be approved for a civil ceremony license.
 If you’re hoping to marry on private land, in a back garden or a large home that isn’t available to the public, you’ll need to hold your legal ceremony in a register office instead.

 Can I have a civil ceremony outside?

 The law does not consider marquees to be permanent structures, even ones that are up all year round.
-Due to this law, you can't legally have a civil ceremony in a marquee, even if it's permanent.
 One way to get around this is to have your ceremony over the threshold of a doorway.
 This way, your guests can be seated in the marquee while you are technically indoors.

 If I have a civil ceremony wedding, what will happen during the marriage?